Hexphased/HTB-Writeups/Hard/Yummy/README.md

 ## www-data to qa

-Browsing through the landing folder as www-shell, there is an app-qatesting folder, which does not bring me anything new...
+Browsing through the landing folder as www-data I found an app-qatesting folder, which does not bring me anything new...

 However, I looked through the folder once again, this time with the -la flag in order to see hidden files.